AdobeDocs/campaign.en/help/v8/config/external-accounts.md

 >[!CAUTION]
 >
 >Note that the redirect URL should always target `oauth.jsp` on your Campaign application server machine over HTTPS (port 443).
 Also, server domains with underscores are not supported when using OAuth.
-Use server domains without underscores where the intention is to use OAuth.
+Use server domains without underscores if you intend to use OAuth.

 ### X (formerly known as Twitter) {#twitter-external-account}

 The **Twitter** type external account is used to connect Campaign to your X account, to post messages on your behalf.
 Learn more about X integration in [this section](../connect/ac-tw.md).

-## Adobe Solution Integration external accounts {#adobe-integration-external-accounts}
+## Adobe solution integration external accounts {#adobe-integration-external-accounts}

 * **Adobe Experience Cloud** - The **[!UICONTROL Adobe Experience Cloud]** external account is used to implement Adobe Identity Management Service (IMS) to connect to Adobe Campaign.
 Learn more about Adobe Identity Management Service (IMS) in [this section](../start/connect.md#logon-to-ac).